niels1004/md-notes/partial-workflows-need-help-persisting-their-state.md

     // Produces serialized data ready to be used in the WriteTransaction call }

-void WriteData(IPartialWorkflowContextTransaction t, PrepareData d) {
+void WriteData(IPartialWorkflowContextTransaction t, PreparedData d) {
     // Writes the prepared data to the the provided transaction instance }